 Conclusion of this media temple review

-I recommend media temple to almost everyone and I am personally moving all my sites to Media Temple.
+I recommend media temple to almost everyone, and I am personally moving all my sites to Media Temple.
 You won’t go wrong with them.
-Quick reminder: If you decide to go with them, do remember to use the coupon code, conversionchamp, to get 20% discount.